simsimi/workshop-site-pages/pricing/190410/en.md

 * Might be converted to local currency by your bank.
 * Might appear on your statement for up to a month
 * Contact your bank if you have questions about the authorization.

+# Free and Discount Usage

+SimSimi Workshop Services(SWS) offers discounts and free usage for non-commercial research, as well as developers who develop services that help society or promote the excellence of conversation engines.
+If you request a discount or free usage, SWS management reviews the public interest, growth, sustainability, suitability, and ripple effects and offers you a free usage or a discount.
+If you wish to benefit, please fill out the form at the [link](https://forms.gle/gD5E9UmW1ofwMFtw9) and submit it.